 - Sending Slack alerts to your editorial team for review

 Tools: No-code automation tools like Uncanny Automator (for WordPress) or Zapier handle this workflow layer.
-They don’t create content.
-They move it through your publishing pipeline.
+They do not create content; they move it through your publishing pipeline.

 I use a simple Zapier workflow that pushes every published post to a Slack channel where my editor reviews it.